andrewwillmott/vl/doc/vl.md

 You should include one of the following:

-    VL234f.h          Just Vec2/3/4f and Mat2/3/4f
+    VL234f.hpp   Just Vec2/3/4f and Mat2/3/4f and Quatf
-    VL234i.h          Vec2/3/4i and Mat2/3/4i
+    VL234i.hpp   Vec2/3/4i and Mat2/3/4i
-    VLf.h             Float version: all of Vec[234]f and Mat[234]f
+    VLf.hpp      Float version: all of Vec[234]f and Mat[234]f
-    VLd.h             Double version: all of Vec[234]d and Mat[234]d
+    VLd.hpp      Double version: all of Vec[234]d and Mat[234]d
-    VLfd.h            Mixed version: matrices use doubles, vectors use floats.
+    VLfd.hpp     Mixed version: matrices use doubles, vectors use floats.

 The last variant is useful in the situation where you want the lower storage of floats, but can't afford the loss of precision inherent in float-based matrix